-Dog ear infection is the most common among dog ear problems and the most common of all problems affecting dogs.
+Dog ear infections and Dog ear infections Symptoms is the most common among dog ear problems. it is the most common of all problems affecting dogs.
 Due to their floppy ears, poodles, golden retrievers, basset hounds, and cocker spaniels are the most vulnerable breeds and include those breed that is allergy-prone.

 The Causes of Dog Ear Infections

 Ear infection in dogs is a rather common aliment.
 Flop-eared dogs are mostly susceptible to it, as air flow inside their ears is not as good as dogs with upright ears.

 There are many reasons why dogs suddenly develop ear infection.
 And knowing what caused them can actually lead to the proper cure of the disease.

 These infections are usually caused by bacteria and yeast.
 Normally, these are present in your dog’s ears but some still unknown factors trigger them to over-multiply and cause infection.
 This overgrowth is not normally seen unless you inspect your dog’s ears.

 Listed below are the common reasons of dog ear infections.
 Knowing these causes can pave the way to a more effective prevention of this disease:

 1. Presence of foreign bodies in the dog’s ear.